avmolaei/AV-RK-MK2/README.md

 `//TODO: shit to fix and/or add
 `

-PCBs: on all PCBs, the I2C/PWR lines are too close to the edge
+PCBs: on all PCBs, the I2C/PWR lines are too close to the edge.
+On the right PCB, the pins for the pimoroni trackball are reversed, which requires an annoying bodge.